Markaos/tool/Translations.md

 #Translations
-Scripts now automatically choose language (at this moment only English and Czech) Its decision is based on contents of file TOOLS\_PATH/.lang or LANGUAGE environment variable.
+Scripts now automatically choose language (at this moment only English and Czech).
+Their decision is based on contents of file TOOLS\_PATH/.lang or LANGUAGE environment variable.

 ##How to force language
 If you want to use different language for system and different for those